Passport and VISA requirements

 A passport is the only valid identification.
 For some destinations your passport must be valid for more than six months after you return to your home country.
 At check-in on board passports will be collected on board the vessel, in order to clear immigrations and customs.
 They will be kept throughout the whole voyage.
 We regret that we are unable to accept any liability if you are denied access to a flight or entry into a country or are otherwise affected by difficulties or costs resulting from your passport not being approved or if you have not obtained the required documentation.
 It is the responsibility of each passenger to ensure they comply with any visa travel document requirements at the time of travel.

-Personal Questionnaire is needed for all our Exploration Voyages ship manifest.
+Personal Questionnaire is needed for all our Exploration Voyages ship manifest: All sailings with MS Fram, MS Roald Amundsen, MS Fridtjof Nansen, MS Nordstjernen, MS Spitsbergen and MS Midnatsol.

 Please complete this form using CAPITAL letters and return it to Hurtigruten at your earliest convenience.
 This form must be received immediately by Hurtigruten at least 8 weeks prior to your voyage departure.
 Please note that we are unable to send your travel documents until we have received this completed form.

-A Medical Certificate needs to be submitted by all passengers joining our voyages to the Antarctic Peninsula, South Georgia, the North-East side of Greenland, the Northwest-Passage, Russia and Trans-Atlantic Voyages (all voyages via the Atlantic Ocean), due to the remoteness of these areas.
+A Medical Certificate needs to be submitted by all passengers joining our voyages to the Antarctic Peninsula, South Georgia, the Northeast coast of Greenland, the Northwest Passage, Russia, as well as Labrador and Newfoundland, due to the remoteness of these areas.

 Please complete the attached forms.
 The Medical Certificate is to be completed and approved by your personal physician not more than 8 weeks before your departure date.
 The completed forms must be presented to the ship’s doctor upon boarding.
 Boarding will be denied if part III of the Medical Certificate is not approved by your personal physician.
 Even if the forms have been duly submitted and approved by your personal physician, the ship’s doctor and the captain reserve the right to deny the boarding of guests who do not seem to be sufficiently fit for travel.